LAripping/designate/README.rst

 TODOs
 =====

-- If `etc/hosts`_ resolves the same hostname to multiple IP addresses, normally, **only** the first should be returned.
-This is probably not the case since the code later on crashes inside a `designate-central`_ 's script, when resolving it (a function like `aton`_ ) with a `SyntaxError`_ instead of something more explanatory or a custom exception.
+- If ``/etc/hosts`` resolves the same hostname to multiple IP addresses, normally, **only** the first should be returned.
+This is probably not the case since the code later on crashes inside a ``designate-central``'s script, when resolving it (a function like ``aton``) with a ``SyntaxError`` instead of something more explanatory or a custom exception.
 Why not even smartly avoiding the problem?

-- The yaml file can only use IPs and hostnames are not resolved later on by rndc.
+- The ``pools.yaml`` file can only use IPs and hostnames are not resolved later on by rndc.

+- rndc package is not a dependency!
+Pointers for it's configs exist, the commands to run are specified but the *bind9utils*  package is nowhere listed to be installed

 ===================
 OpenStack Designate